Coffee Roasting FAQs

 If you use less than the recommended amount of beans then the roaster will not get up to temperature.
 Causing the machine to act like it isn't producing enough heat.
 Having the recommended amount of beans will help raise the temperature in the roast chamber.
 Using less than the recommended amount will allow the heat to escape the roast chamber without roasting the beans.

-2. I AM NOT GETTING TO 2ND CRACK OR THE BEANS ARE TAKING TOO LONG TO ROAST?
+2. WHY ARE MY BEANS NOT GETTING TO THE 2ND CRACK OR THE BEANS ARE TAKING TOO LONG TO ROAST?

 The Fresh Roast Coffee Roasters use 1600 watts of electricity.
 If there is less than 120V at the outlet, then you will see the roaster struggle to achieve a roast.
 The use of extension cords are not recommended.